-Oddsmakers Put Three Teams Ahead Of Patriots To Land A.J.
-Green Trade
+NESN

 SportsLine Oddsmakers listed three teams ahead of the Patriots in the Green sweepstakes, with the New Orleans Saints topping the list at +200.
 The Patriots rang in fourth at +400, with the Philadelphia Eagles and San Francisco 49ers ahead of them in the top three.

-Bringing in Green has it’s own monetary difficulties given the Patriots cap space situation, but it landing the seven-time Pro-Bowler would be “the ultimate Bill Belichick move” as NBC Sports’ Mike Florio put it.
+Bringing in Green has it’s own monetary difficulties given the Patriots cap space situation, but landing the seven-time Pro-Bowler would be “the ultimate Bill Belichick move” as NBC Sports’ Mike Florio put it.
 The 31-year-old, whose return from an ankle injury appears to be imminent, is an impending free agent, which means New England would obtain a compensatory 2020 draft pick if it was unable to re-sign Green after trading for him.

 Thumbnail photo via Aaron Doster/USA TODAY Sports Images